deanwampler/spark-scala-tutorial/tutorial/README.md

 ```

 The [SparkContext](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.SparkContext) drives everything else.
 Why are there two, very similar `import` statements?
 The first one imports the `SparkContext` type so it wouldn't be necessary to use a fully-qualified name in the `new SparkContext` statement.
 The second import statement is analogous to a `static import` in Java, where we make some methods and values visible in the current scope, again without requiring qualification.

+> When we start the `console`, there are other Scala expressions evaluated, too, involving the SparkSQL API.
+We'll come back to those below.

 When a `SparkContext` is constructed, there are several constructors that can be used.
 The one shown takes a string for the "master" and an arbitrary job name.
 The master must be one of the following: